cypher7682/renovate-approve-and-merge/README.md

 # PR Approve and Merge
-This github action essentially looks for PRs in a given organisation that have a given label.
+This GitHub action essentially looks for PRs in a given organisation that have a given label.
 Said label indicates to the action that the PR is to be approved and merged.

 ## Best case scenario / Caveats
-Change makers can't approve their own code, so run your renovate changes as Linus Torvalds or something, and use a separate Github token for the PR raising/approving/merging.
+Change makers can't approve their own code, so run your renovate changes as Linus Torvalds or something, and use a separate GitHub token for the PR raising/approving/merging.

 Ideally you'd want to run the renovate job where it says `<RENOVATE_HERE>` in the example below - that way, the PRs renovate raises will be automagically merged when the job